courtf/car2go/README.md

 `server closed the connection unexpectedly`.

 3. Attempted to open ports out to the host OS (wherever vagrant is being run).
 I followed instructions [here](http://maori.geek.nz/post/vagrant_with_docker_how_to_set_up_postgres_elasticsearch_and_redis_on_mac_os_x).
-This ended up with the same PGP errors as #1.
+This ended up with the same PGP errors as #1, and also seemed to break using `vagrant destroy` and `vagrant ssh` from the build directory.

 ##### Thanks: